tarnvaal/PersistentDM/README.md

   - `hygiene` — results of location-graph hygiene (merged/pruned counts)
   - `done` — final stats: words, lines, steps
 - Cancellation: closing the EventSource (e.g., clicking the trashcan/clear button) stops processing at the start of the next chunk; `POST /chat/clear` also resets memories, NPC index, and the location graph.

+On completion, the current ingest run is persisted as a shard on disk so it survives restarts.
+Persisted shards can be listed, renamed, loaded, and deleted via the endpoints above; when loaded, their locations and memories are merged into the retrieval context without altering session history.

 Example (terminal):
 ```bash